Banff Ski Resorts: Complete Banff Skiing Guide

 Mount Norquay Ski Resort

-The Mount Norquay Ski Area is the closest of the Banff ski resorts and may be one of areas best kept secrets.
+The Mount Norquay Ski Area is the closest ski resort to the Town of Banff and may be one of area’s best kept secrets.
 While not as big as the other resorts it offers excellent beginner terrain, and is the perfect spot for family-friendly skiing and boarding.
 Just a five minute drive from the town of Banff, Mount Norquay is steeped in local history and is a great option for quick access to the slopes.

 A pioneer ski resort, Norquay was home to the first chairlift in western Canada.
 Since its opening in 1926, Mt.
-Norquay Ski Resort continues to be a locals favorite.
+Norquay Ski Resort has continued to be a local favourite.
 Famous for its pristine grooming, these slopes are the training ground of many Olympic and World Cup athletes.

 A few extra bonuses; Mt.
 Norquay offers tubing and the only night skiing in Banff National Park, including a fully lit terrain park, and expert snowmaking on 85% of the mountain.